countcipher/zerocrash/README.md

 # zerocrash
-Repository for the zerocrash.io site
+Repository for the zerocrash.io site, or whatever name finally gets chosen for it.